Skip to main content

 You can learn more about Aware Super’s advice and guidance offering here

 Like TelstraSuper, Aware Super provides annual super statements after the end of each financial year, however they don’t provide an annual Insurance Statement.
-You will be able to view your insurance from 11 May 2026 and at any time thereafter in Aware Super’s online member platform and Member Online.
+You will be able to view your insurance in Member Online and in the Aware Super app.

-Your BPAY details will change.
+Your BPAY details have changed.
 If you have a recurring BPAY set up with your bank, please cancel it before 24 April 2026.
 If the arrangement is not cancelled, your next payment will fail and not be sent.

 To set up BPAY contributions with Aware Super after the transfer, log in to Member Online to get your BPAY biller code and your reference number.